What is Tybost?

 Tybost (cobicistat) reduces the action of enzymes in your liver that break down certain antiviral medicines.
 This allows the antiviral medicines to be used more safely and effectively at lower doses.

 Tybost is not an antiviral medicine and will not treat HIV or AIDS.
-Tybost is given only to help increase your blood levels of atazanavir or darunavir.
+It is given only to help increase your blood levels of atazanavir or darunavir.

-Cobicistat is not a complete treatment and must be used in combination with other antiviral medicines your doctor has prescribed.
-However, there are certain antiviral medicines that should not be taken in combination with Tybost.
+Tybost is not a complete treatment and must be used in combination with other antiviral medicines your doctor has prescribed.
+However, there are certain antiviral medicines that should not be taken in combination with cobicistat.
 Follow your doctor's medication and dosing instructions very carefully.

 Tybost is recommended for use only with atazanavir or darunavir.
-You should not take Tybost with other protease inhibitor HIV medicines, such as fosamprenavir, nelfinavir, saquinavir, or tipranavir.
+You should not take this medicine with other protease inhibitor HIV medicines, such as fosamprenavir, nelfinavir, saquinavir, or tipranavir.

-You should not take Tybost with darunavir if you are taking darunavir twice daily.
-You should not take Tybost with atazanavir if you also take indinavir, irinotecan, or nevirapine.
+You should not take cobicistat with darunavir if you are taking darunavir twice daily.
+You should not take cobicistat with atazanavir if you also take indinavir, irinotecan, or nevirapine.

-Many drugs can interact with cobicistat and some should not be used at the same time, especially: alfuzosin, cisapride, dronedarone, lovastatin, simvastatin, oral midazolam, triazolam, pimozide, rifampin, sildenafil (for treating pulmonary arterial hypertension), St. John's wort, or ergot medicine (dihydroergotamine, ergotamine, ergonovine, methylergonovine).
+Many drugs can interact with cobicistat and some should not be used at the same time.
 Tell your doctor about all your current medicines and any you start or stop using.

 Before taking this medicine

-Tybost is not a complete treatment and must be used in combination with other antiviral medicines your doctor has prescribed.
-However, there are certain antiviral medicines that should not be taken in combination with Tybost.
-Follow your doctor's medication and dosing instructions very carefully.
+Tybost is not a complete treatment and must be used in combination only with atazanavir or darunavir.
+You should not take this medicine with any other antiviral medicines that your doctor has not prescribed.

 You should not take Tybost if you are allergic to cobicistat.

-You should not take cobicistat with darunavir if you are taking darunavir twice daily.
+You should not take cobicistat with atazanavir if you also take:

-You should not take cobicistat with atazanavir if you also take indinavir, irinotecan, or nevirapine.
+You should not take Tybost with atazanavir or darunavir if you also take: